marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

   In addition, the standard must provide means to support both local management and network wide management based on energy saving functionality.

+# Reporting on Other Entities

+   As discussed in Section 5, not all energy-related information may be available at the entity in question.
+Such information may be provided by other entities.
+This section covers only the reporting of information.
+See Section 8 for requirements on controlling other entities.

+   There are cases where a power supply unit switches power for several entities by turning power on or off at a single Power Outlet or where a power meter measures the accumulated power of several entities at a single power line.
+Consequently, it should be possible to report that a monitored value does not relate to just a single entity but is an accumulated value for a set of entities.
+All of the entities belonging to that set need to be identified.

+## Reports on Other Entities

+   The standard must provide means for an entity to report information on another entity.

+## Identity of Other Entities on Which Information Is Reported

+   For entities that report on one or more other entities, the standard must provide means for reporting the identity of other entities on which information is reported.
+Note that, in some situations, a manual configuration might be required to populate this information.

+## Reporting Quantities Accumulated over Multiple Entities

+   The standard must provide means for reporting the list of all entities from which contributions are included in an accumulated value.

+## List of All Entities on Which Information Is Reported

+   For entities that report on one or more other entities, the standard must provide means for reporting the complete list of all those entities on which energy-related information can be reported.

+## Content of Reports on Other Entities

+   For entities that report on one or more other entities, the standard must provide means for indicating what type or types of energy- related information can be reported, and for which entities.

+# Controlling Other Entities

+   This section specifies requirements for controlling Power States and power supply of entities by communicating with other entities that have the means for doing that control.

+## Controlling Power States of Other Entities

+   RFC6988 allow some entitteis have control over Power States of other entities, e.g., in Building automation case where a gateway to a building system may have the means to control the Power State of entities in the building that do not have an IP interface.

+   In this document, we assume all network devices have IP connectivity in the operator controlled environment.
+Therefore only an Energy Management System has control over Power States of other entities.

+   In addition, it is required that an entity that has its state controlled by the Energy Management System has the means to report the list of these other entities.

+### Control of Power States of Other Entities

+   The standard must provide means for an Energy Management System to send Power State control commands to an entity that controls the Power States of entities other than the entity to which the command was sent.

+### Identity of Other Power State Controlled Entities

+   The standard must provide means for reporting the identities of the entities for which the reporting entity has the means to control their Power States.
+Note that, in some situations, a manual configuration might be required to populate this information.

+### List of All Power State Controlled Entities

+   The standard must provide means for an entity to report the list of all entities for which it can control the Power State.

+### List of All Power State Controllers

+   The standard must provide means for an entity that receives commands controlling its Power State from other entities to report the list of all those entities.

+## Controlling Power Supply

+   Some entities may have control of the power supply of other entities, for example, because the other entity is supplied via a Power Outlet of the entity.
+For this and similar cases, means are needed to make this control accessible to the Energy Management System.
+This need is already addressed by the requirement in Section 6.2.

+   In addition, it is required that an entity that has its supply controlled by other entities has the means to report the list of these other entities.
+This need is already addressed by requirements in Sections 5.2.3 and 5.2.4.

 # Security Considerations